 1. After making a decision to remove the accused from his/her position (work), the prosecutor shall, in writing, file a motion with a court according to the place of investigation.
 The court shall, if there are sufficient grounds, deliver a ruling on the application of that measure.
 The court may review the motion without an oral hearing.
-(Invalidated - Decision of the Constitutional Court of Georgia of 23 May 2014 No 3/1/574 - website, 29.5.2014)

-2. A court ruling removing the accused from his/her position (work) shall indicate the identity of the person subject to removal, his/her position (work), grounds for removal, and a request for removal of the accused, which shall be submitted to the head of the relevant establishment, enterprise or organisation.

-3. A court ruling removing the accused from his/her position (work) shall be binding on the head of the relevant establishment, enterprise or organisation.
+- 2. A court ruling removing the accused from his/her position (work) shall indicate the identity of the person subject to removal, his/her position (work), grounds for removal, and a request for removal of the accused, which shall be submitted to the head of the relevant establishment, enterprise or organisation. - 3.
+A court ruling removing the accused from his/her position (work) shall be binding on the head of the relevant establishment, enterprise or organisation.
 The head shall be obliged to immediately execute a court ruling as soon as it is received, and inform the court accordingly.